 Greeks are mathematical calculations used to determine the effect of various factors on options.

 In general, the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities).
 Fixed income securities also carry inflation risk, liquidity risk, call risk and credit and default risks for both issuers and counterparties.
 Lower-quality fixed income securities involve greater risk of default or price changes due to potential changes in the credit quality of the issuer.
 Foreign investments involve greater risks than U.S. investments, and can decline significantly in response to adverse issuer, political, regulatory, market, and economic risks.
 Any fixed-income security sold or redeemed prior to maturity may be subject to loss.

 Options trading entails significant risk and is not appropriate for all investors.
 Certain complex options strategies carry additional risk.
-Prior to trading options, please read , and call 800-343-3548 to be approved for options trading.
+Before trading options, please read Characteristics and Risks of Standardized Options.
 Supporting documentation for any claims, if applicable, will be furnished upon request.

-There are additional costs associated with option strategies that call for multiple purchases and sales of options, such as spreads, straddles, and collars, as compared to a single option trade.
+There are additional costs associated with option strategies that call for multiple purchases and sales of options, such as spreads, straddles, and collars, as compared with a single option trade.

 Fidelity does not provide legal or tax advice.
 The information herein is general and educational in nature and should not be considered legal or tax advice.
 Tax laws and regulations are complex and subject to change, which can materially impact investment results.
 Fidelity cannot guarantee that the information herein is accurate, complete, or timely.
 Fidelity makes no warranties with regard to such information or results obtained by its use, and disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.
 Consult an attorney or tax professional regarding your specific situation.